How to Get Spray Foam Off Hands: Effective Solutions and Tips

 3. Final Wipe:

-• For a thorough clean, consider using a mild soap solution, followed by a final rinse with water.
+• For a thorough clean, consider using a mild soap solution, followed by a rinse with water.

 Tips for Effective Removal